mannypaeza/mannypaeza.github.io/README.md

 # Manuel Paez
-#### [CV](https://mannypaeza.github.io/Resume_ManuelPaez.pdf) | [Linkedin](https://www.linkedin.com/in/manuelpaeza/) | manuel [dot] paez [at] columbia [dot] edu
+#### [CV](https://mannypaeza.github.io/Resume_ManuelPaez.pdf) | manuel [dot] paez [at] columbia [dot] edu
 <img align="right" src="https://mannypaeza.github.io/portrait_jan2023.jpg" alt="My Image" width="300" height="351">

 ## About
 ------
-I am a fourth-year Computer Science B.A student at Columbia University.
-I am a current research intern in the [Neural Circuits and Algorithms Group (NCA)](https://www.simonsfoundation.org/flatiron/center-for-computational-neuroscience/neural-circuits-and-algorithms/) at the Center for Computational Neuroscience at the Simons Foundation's Flatiron Institute and a current researcher under Professor [Szabolcs Márka](https://www.physics.columbia.edu/content/szabolcs-marka) in Columbia's Department of Physics.
-My research aims are primarily in quantum algorithms, quantum games, graph algorithms, and sub-linear algorithms, but extends to the broad area of the intersection of mathematics and computer science.
-I am also the cofounder and cohead of Columbia University's [Quantum Computing Club](https://cuquantumcomputingclub.github.io/).
+I am a graduating Computer Science B.A student at Columbia University.
+I am a current research intern in the [Neural Circuits and Algorithms Group (NCA)](https://www.simonsfoundation.org/flatiron/center-for-computational-neuroscience/neural-circuits-and-algorithms/) at the Center for Computational Neuroscience at the Simons Foundation's Flatiron Institute.
+My research aims are in high-dimensional geometry for algorithms, functional analysis, discrete matehmatics and applications of pure matheamtics to algorithms.
+I am one of the cofounders and coheads of Columbia University's [Quantum Computing Club](https://cuquantumcomputingclub.github.io/).

 ## Projects and Publications
 ------